© Crown copyright 2019

 Disposal of the whole or part of your business

 You must have owned the business directly or it must have been owned by a partnership in which you were a member.
-Entrepreneurs’ Relief is not available on the disposal of assets of a continuing business unless they’re comprised in a disposal of a distinct part of the business.
+Entrepreneurs’ Relief is not available on the disposal of assets of a continuing business unless they’re comprised in a disposal of a part of the business.
+See CG64015+.

 Disposal of goodwill of your business

 If you dispose of the whole or part of your business on or after 3 December 2014 to a close company in relation to which you’re a ‘related party’ then any gain on goodwill included in that disposal will not be eligible for Entrepreneurs’ Relief.
-Broadly, a close company is one which is controlled by 5 or fewer participators (eg shareholders), or by directors who are also shareholders.
+Broadly, a close company is one which is controlled by 5 or fewer participators (eg shareholders).
 You’re ‘related’ to a close company if you or a near family member are a participator in that company.
 Even when this rule applies, gains on other assets may be eligible for Entrepreneurs’ Relief.

 Disposal of assets following cessation of your business